aelfric/ncfl-livedocs/events/cx.md

     - **You can be fined for not reporting to your room on time.** If the TAB Room has to substitute a new/different judge in for your assigned round, you will be fined.

 - Once you are in your room:
+    - Confirm (verbally) that the debaters’ names/codes and sides listed on your ballot are correct.
     - If your ballot shows the wrong sides according to the debaters, refresh the page!
 If you clicked in before they finished the flip, it might need to be reset.
     - If debaters are missing at In Room Time, text or email tab or tell a member of tab staff